-B3.8 Additional controls for development other than dwelling houses > 3.8.8 Post-1950s residential towers

-Obje ctives Contr rols 01 To ensure that additions and alterations do not have an unsympathetic impact on the architectural style of the original C1 Alterations and additions to post-1950s residential towers have regard to: building. a) their visual prominence; 02 O2 To ensure that additions and alterations do not detract from the character of the area or have an unreasonable impact on è b) impacts on views from public spaces; c) impacts on view sharing from private properties; surrounding properties. d) the architectural integrity of the existing building; and e) the materials and finishes of the existing building.
+B3.8 Additional controls for development other than dwelling houses 3.8.8 Post-1950s residential towers Obje ectives Cont rols 01 do not have an unsympathetic impact on the architectural style of the original C1 Alterations and additions to post-1950s residential towers have regard to: a) their visual prominence; 02 building.
+To ensure that additions and alterations do not detract from the character of the area or have an unreasonable impact on b) impacts on views from public spaces;c) impacts on view sharing from private properties; surrounding properties. d) the architectural integrity of the existing building; and e) the materials and finishes of the existing building.